rebay1982/pysecworks/README.md

 feature set perspective but potentially excessive for this small project.
 Let's start small and evolve from there.

+### Security / Authentication and Authorization

+#### werkzeug
+Werkzeug is used to hash (with a salt) passwords and allows for validating that a specific password, matches a certain hash.
+This way we can securely store the hashed password for users and easily validate if the provided password matches the stored hash.

+#### Flask-Login
+This library is used to keep state and track which user is logged in.
+I used this to easily and quickly implement access control on the /graphql enpoint.
+No authorization requirements but users do need to be authenticated to use it.

+Wondering if this is really needed?
+Not going to interface with a web UI.

 ### Misc

 #### python-dotenv
 Simply to set basic environment variables for Flask.

 ### Database